48 Hours in St. Johnsbury |

 Weekend Itinerary

-Home to 7,500 residents, St. Johnsbury is the largest town in the Northeast Kingdom of Vermont.
+Home to 7,300 residents, St. Johnsbury is the largest town in the Northeast Kingdom of Vermont.
 Here you'll discover quaint, off-the-beaten-path gems, while also enjoying the regional hub of shopping, dining, innovation, and creativity.
-St. Johnsbury is the perfect home base when you’re visiting northern Vermont for skiing at Burke Mountain less than 20 minutes outside of town.
-But, St. J (as the locals call it) is full of its own charms.
+St. Johnsbury is the perfect home base when you’re visiting the Northeast Kingdom for skiing at Burke Mountain or fat tire biking at Kingdom Trails, both less than 20 minutes outside of town.
+But, St. J (as the locals call it) has more than a weekend's worth of activities to delight you right here in town.

-Check out the itinerary below for a weekend's worth of ideas to delight you right here in town, and make sure to check out our Calendar for events, performances, and fun activities taking place during your stay.
+In addition to the itinerary below, make sure to check out our Calendar for events, performances, and fun activities taking place during your stay.

-Check out the itinerary below for a weekend's worth of ideas to delight you right here in town, and make sure to check out our Calendar for events, performances, and fun activities taking place during your stay.
+In addition to the itinerary below, make sure to check out our Calendar for events, performances, and fun activities taking place during your stay.

 Friday